Jumpinpin Channel: Formation

 TC Luita passed east of Brisbane 6–7 March 1898, producing gales and very high seas along the South Coast.

 Newspaper reports indicate that the passage was established in 1898.
 A sizeable breakthrough had taken place by that year.
 "News has now been received that the action of the recent gales on the coast, coupled with the abnormally high tides, about Sunday and Monday, May 8 and 9, has effected a clean breach through the island, and there is now a deep channel about half a mile wide at Jumping Pin."

 Changes to tidal inundation in the area around the mouth of the Logan River were dramatic.
 Erosion occurred on farm land and some farmers resorted to building canals.
 The oyster industry in the area was also affected by what was claimed to be changes in the water density interfering with the ability of the oysters to settle on the seafloor.

 Fishing

-The 'Pin is renowned for fishing with huge catches of Bream, Flathead, Whiting, Luderick, Tailor and Trevally being made in season.
+The Jumpinpin Channel is renowned for fishing with huge catches of Bream, Flathead, Whiting, Luderick, Tailor and Trevally being made in season.
 Numerous Mulloway have been caught here.
 A few kilometres to the west of the bar an area known locally as Lew's Folly, produces large quantities of bream and flathead in season.

 Other areas known for their bream and flathead catches are Whalley's Gutter, Tiger Mullet Channel and Tree Gone Bay.
 Access is only by boat, however 4WD vehicles can access the southern tip of North Stradbroke Island, but the beach fishing is limited here.